WAU Policy Concerning Sexual Discrimination and Harassment

 It is a violation of this policy to engage in sexual activity with someone you know, or should know, is incapacitated.
 For purposes of this policy, incapacitated means that the person’s decision-making ability is impaired such that he/she lacks the capacity to understand the “who, what, where, why or how” of the sexual interaction.
 Incapacitation may result from sleep or unconsciousness, temporary or permanent mental or physical disability, involuntary physical restraint, or the influence of alcohol, drugs, medication, or other substances used to facilitate sexual misconduct.

-Inquiry: A request from a member of the university community for information about the policy or the procedures for resolving a situation that involves discrimination or sexual misconduct.
-An inquiry may also refer to an informal notification that discrimination or sexual misconduct may have occurred and/or request for information about where or how to bring a complaint.
+Inquiry: A request from a member of the university community for information about the policy or the procedures for resolving a situation that involves discrimination or sexual harassment.
+An inquiry may also refer to an informal notification that discrimination or sexual harassment may have occurred and/or request for information about where or how to bring a complaint.

 Non-Consensual Sexual Contact: Non-consensual sexual contact is any intentional sexual touching, however slight, with any object or part of the body, with another person without that person’s affirmative consent.